-- + Files must have an index number prefix (8-bit). - + Pixel mapping files must be placed in the /Mbox/PixelMapping folder. - + Plugin image file must be placed in the /Mbox/plugins/images folder. - + Scripts must be placed in the /Mbox/plugins/scripts folder.
+- + Files other than the Image Remapping file (MultiScreenData.plist) must have an index number prefix (8-bit). - + The Image Remapping file (MultiScreenData.plist) must be placed in the /Mbox folder. - + Pixel mapping files must be placed in the /Mbox/PixelMapping folder.
+Plugin image files must be placed in the /Mbox/plugins/images folder.
+Scripts must be placed in the /Mbox/plugins/scripts folder.